yf-yang/claude-code-logger/README.md

 Use at your own risk.

-This project was developed with [Claude Code](https://claude.ai/code).
+This project itself was developed with [Claude Code](https://claude.ai/code).

 ## Installation